ArthurZey/arthurzey.github.io/_pages/tag_about.md

 ## Writing Prompts

-_The following are topics I'd like to write about soon._
+_The following are topics I'd like to write about soon.
+For a list of entries with short descriptions, see the [Stubs](/stubs/) index._

 {% include doc-generator.html tags-to-include="stub" tags-to-exclude="" markdown-heading=true heading-level=3 show-date=true show-description=false show-content=true %}